twoslashes/twoslash/docs/refs/notations.md

 //       ^|
 ```

-What happens is that Twoslash makes a request to TypeScript to get the auto-complete at the point of the `^`, and then filters the possible outputs based on the letters following the `.`.
+What happens is that TwoSlash makes a request to TypeScript to get the auto-complete at the point of the `^`, and then filters the possible outputs based on the letters following the `.`.
 Up to 5 results will be shown inline, and if a completion is marked as deprecated - that will be respected in the output.

-So, in this case, Twoslash asks TypeScript for completions of `console`, then filters down to completions which start with `e`.
+So, in this case, TwoSlash asks TypeScript for completions of `console`, then filters down to completions which start with `e`.
 Note that the compiler flag for `// @noErrors` is set, because `console.e` is a failing TypeScript code sample but we don't really care about that.

 ## Cutting a Code Sample

-Every Twoslash code sample needs to be a complete TypeScript program realistically, basically it needs to compile.
+Every TwoSlash code sample needs to be a complete TypeScript program realistically, basically it needs to compile.
 Quite often to make it compile, there is a bunch of code which isn't relevant to the user.
 This can be extracted out of the code sample via `// ---cut---` which removes all of the code above it from the output.

 ### `---cut---`